University of Pennsylvania

 Criticism of then-President Liz Magill increased in December when she said at a Congressional hearing that calling for the genocide of Jews would not necessarily violate the school’s code of conduct.
 Magill was pressured to resign shortly thereafter, and several significant Jewish donors and alumni have disassociated from the school.

-In March 2024, members of the Penn Faculty for Justice in Palestine sued the University to attempt to prevent it from sending internal documents to a Congressional committee investigating antisemitism on the campus.
+In March 2024, members of the Penn Faculty for Justice in Palestine sued the University to prevent it from sending internal documents to a Congressional committee investigating antisemitism on the campus.

 University Policies and Responsive Action